kshanxs/King-of-Diamonds/docs/MATCHMAKING.md

 - **Instant Availability**: No waiting for additional human players
 - **Playing Card Names**: Each bot has a unique playing card identity
 - **Balanced Teams**: AI ensures competitive gameplay regardless of human player count
+- **Bot Assignment Toggle**: The host can enable or disable automatic bot assignment for players who leave mid-game.

 ### Bot Pool
 The system includes 16 available AI opponents: